-Loder was at his most prolific in the 1830's and 1840's and produced a few coaching and racing scenes as well as his portraits and prize cattle.
+Loder was at his most prolific in the 1830's and 1840's and produced a few coaching and racing scenes as well as his portraits.
 He tended to prefer to paint on the same size canvas, 22 x 30 inches.
 His son Edwin, who had enlisted in the 62nd Regiment of Foot in 1846 aged nineteen and served in India until his discharge on medical grounds in1866, also became an equestrian painter of some ability without attaining the standard of his father.

-Some other titles of paintings by James Loder include: "Merry Lass with owner Captain B. Davies and jockey Rees, on Brecon Racecourse", "Hunters at grass" "Two coach horses" and "The Moor, a dark bay, with owner Mr Hex, Mr Carlin up" and examples can be seen in the collections of: Bristol Museum, Museum of English Rural Life, Royal Albert Memorial Museum, Armagh County Museum and the National Trust at Dyrham Park.
+Some other examples of paintings by James Loder include: "Merry Lass with owner Captain B. Davies and jockey Rees, on Brecon Racecourse", "Hunters at grass" "Two coach horses" and "The Moor, a dark bay, with owner Mr Hex, Mr Carlin up".

-Bibliography: Dictionary of British Equestrian Artists - Sally Mitchell Dictionary of Victorian Painters - Christopher Wood Dictionary of British Animal Painters - J C Wood.
+Bibliography: Dictionary of British Equestrian Artists - Sally Mitchell

+Dictionary of Victorian Painters - Christopher Wood

+Dictionary of British Animal Painters - J C Wood